 frilled neck lizard craft

 Make a super easy frilled neck lizard craft from a paper towel roll!
-This is a fun Australian animal craft for kids of all ages.
-It’s perfect to make as an Australia Day craft or as an anytime activity for kids who love reptiles.
+This is a fun Australian animal craft for kids of all ages and is a perfect activity for anyone who loves reptiles.

 This craft was originally published in 2015 and has been updated and reshared for today’s audience.